Chart Color Schemes

 Woolloongabba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 57 projects that could impact the area, with notable ones including Cross River Rail - Woolloongabba Station, Silk Lane Development, East Brisbane State School Redevelopment & Vertical School Expansion, and The Carter by Mosaic.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 57 projects likely affecting the region.
+Notable projects include Cross River Rail - Woolloongabba Station, Silk Lane Development, East Brisbane State School Redevelopment & Vertical School Expansion, and The Carter by Mosaic.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.